adaptyteam/adapty-docs/versioned_docs/version-3.0/server-side-api-objects.md

 ### Offer

 Information on the applied offer.
-The Offer object is a part of the  [Subscription](server-side-api-objects#subscription), [Access level](server-side-api-objects#access-level) objects.
+The Offer object is a part of the  [Subscription](server-side-api-objects#subscription), and [Access level](server-side-api-objects#access-level) objects.

 You can do the following actions with offers via Adapty server-side API: